maxlath/wikibase-sdk/README.md

 // => '-13798000000-00-00T00:00:00Z'

 ```
-This is the time normalizer used by `simplifyClaims` functions
+This is the time normalizer used by `simplify.claims` functions

 ### A little [Promises](https://www.promisejs.org) workflow demo
 that's how I love to work :)